Whatapalaver/100_Days_of_Code/README.md

 - I always feel tres smart when I manage to get a recursive function to deliver the correct answer.
 I feel like I must be close to being recognised as a rocket scientist, so to see examples of where recursive methods to determine the nth Fibonacci number would taken longer than the time I have left on the planet was sobering.
 - another reason I’ve been scared off algorithms is that I am no maths whizz kid.
 I can’t remember how to work out prime factorials, I can’t even remember what they are.
 Given that Euclid is not my middle name how am I ever supposed to derive an optimal answer for the greatest common denominator problem.
 I suppose the answer is by practice and memorisation.

-I do quite enjoy maths though and watching entry level introductions to maths is not a bad way to spend an evening.
+I do quite enjoy maths though, and watching entry level introductions to maths is not a bad way to spend an evening.
 I could either watch a khan academy video on the Euclidean algorithm or watch another episode of Grand Designs.
 Hardly any contest!

 One realisation from today is that I am unlikely to ever encounter some of these data structures in real life.
 Ruby for example doesn’t have an implementation for a linked list and I will probably never need to write my own implementation as Ruby is not sufficiently “close to the metal”.
 If I had a use case where I needed to worry about memory allocation for performance reasons then I likely wouldn’t be writing in Ruby.